-Business News Daily spoke with legal, human resources and insurance experts to compile a step-by-step guide to help you through your lawsuit, along with critical mistakes to avoid along the way.
-Please note that this article does not replace professional legal counsel, and if your business is being sued, we urge you to consult an attorney before taking any action.
+Please note that this article does not replace legal counsel.
+If your business is sued, we urge you to consult an attorney before taking any action.

-“It is extremely important that you preserve all records that have any relationship to the case, no matter how tangential,” said attorney Krishna Narine of Meredith & Narine law firm.
-"Such records include documents, electronic material such as email and Web pages, photos, videos and voice messages.
-If you have a document destruction policy, suspend it until you have consulted with your attorney.
-In addition, if appropriate, take pictures and/or video and be sure to include identification of the time and date of those images.”
+“It is extremely important you preserve all records that have any relationship to the case, no matter how tangential,” said Krishna Narine, a partner and attorney at Salmon, Ricchezza, Singer & Turchi.
+“Such records include documents and electronic material, such as email and webpages, photos, videos and voice messages.
+If you have a document destruction policy, suspend it until you have consulted with your lawyer.
+In addition, if appropriate, take pictures and/or video, and be sure to include identification of the time and date of those images.”

 A variety of business insurance policies exist to cover companies in the event of a lawsuit.
-Ted Devine, CEO of online small business insurance agent Insureon, said third-party injury claims and accusations of defamatory remarks about a competitor are typically covered by general liability insurance.
+Ted Devine, CEO of executive management consulting firm 771 Advisors, said third-party injury claims and accusations of defamatory remarks about a competitor are typically covered by general liability insurance.
 Client allegations that your work caused them a financial loss are often covered by a professional liability policy.
-Suits from employees may be covered by employment practices liability insurance or employer's liability insurance, which is included in some workers’ compensation policies.
+Suits from employees may be covered by employment practices liability insurance or employers liability insurance.
+[Learn how to choose small business insurance.]

 “Should the suit fall under the umbrella of what your policy covers, it’s common for your benefits to pay for attorneys’ fees, court costs and any settlement or judgment you’re found liable for paying,” Devine said.

 If you believe one of your current policies covers the suit, get in touch with your insurance provider as soon as possible.